This guide is designed specifically for home users who want to try virtualization on their PC.

 1. A Safe Way to Try New Operating Systems

-VMs offer a number of serious uses.
+VMs offer some severe uses.
 Because the software is separate from the physical host computer, users can run multiple OS instances on a single piece of hardware.
-VMs allow you to experiment with another OS with very little risk, without having to install it on your physical hardware.
+VMs allow you to experiment with another OS with minimal risk without having to install it on your physical hardware.

 For example, VMs are a great way to mess around with a new Linux distribution and see if it feels right for you.
-When you’re done playing with an OS, you can just delete the VM.
+Then, when you’re done playing with an OS, you can delete the VM.

-The virtual machine’s primary advantage is that it provides an isolated environment for an operating system.
-No matter what you do, you can rest assured that the host OS and the guest OS are entirely separate.
+The virtual machine’s primary advantage is providing an isolated environment for an operating system.
+You can rest assured that the host OS and the guest OS are entirely separate no matter what you do.

 2. Run Old or Incompatible Software